DKTN-INC/proj-automation/README.md

 - Built with [discord.py](https://discordpy.readthedocs.io/) for Discord integration
 - PDF generation powered by [wkhtmltopdf](https://wkhtmltopdf.org/)
 - Markdown processing with [Python-Markdown](https://python-markdown.github.io/)

+---

+## CI requirements for PDF / audio features

+Some features (Markdown→PDF generation and audio processing) require native libraries that are not always present on GitHub-hosted runners, especially on Windows.
+The repository contains helper scripts and CI diagnostics to make these requirements explicit.

+What the CI does today
+- The `test` job runs a diagnostic script `scripts/check_native_deps.py` that prints whether `ffmpeg` and the WeasyPrint Python package/native libs are available.
+This step is non-failing and is intended to provide clear logs for maintainers.
+- On Windows runners the workflow also attempts to run `scripts/install_ffmpeg.ps1`.
+   This script tries Scoop, Chocolatey, and finally downloads a portable ffmpeg build to the user profile.
+Installing WeasyPrint native libs on Windows is best-effort and may require admin rights.

+Recommended options
+- If you need reliable PDF rendering in CI, prefer an Ubuntu runner where the native packages can be installed via apt (`libcairo2`, `libpango-1.0-0`, `libpangocairo-1.0-0`, `libgdk-pixbuf2.0-0`, `libffi-dev`, `shared-mime-info`).
+- For Windows-specific pipelines, consider using a self-hosted runner that has the required native libraries preinstalled, or enable Chocolatey and install the native runtimes there.
+- If PDF/audio features are not required for every PR, keep the diagnostic script non-failing (the default) and run full PDF/audio integration tests on an explicit job or a scheduled workflow that uses an appropriate runner.

+How to opt-in to failing CI on missing deps
+- You can change the diagnostic step to fail CI if dependencies are missing by running `python scripts/check_native_deps.py --fail-on-missing` in the job.
+   This was intentionally left as an opt-in change because GitHub-hosted Windows runners may not permit installing the required native libraries.

+If you want, I can add a short Troubleshooting snippet with exact apt / choco commands in this README or create a dedicated `docs/CI.md` with step-by-step instructions for setting up self-hosted runners.
 - Automated with [GitHub Actions](https://github.com/features/actions)